ElleLynn08/turtle-design-studio/README.md

 ### 🌈 Sample Output

-Below is the result of `drawRainbowSpiral()` — one of the 10 dynamic drawing functions built using the Turtle Design Studio.
+Below is the result of `draw_flowerburst_()` — one of the 10 dynamic drawing functions built using the Turtle Design Studio.

 ![Rainbow Spiral Output](./drawing_output_flowerburst.png)